Remote Head Emergency Lights

 • Optics & placement: Choose single/dual heads and beam spreads to achieve ≈ ≥1 fc average and ≥0.1 fc minimum at 90 minutes; aim to minimize glare and cover stairs/corridors.

-• Wiring & environment: Size conductors and limit run lengths to control voltage drop; specify damp/wet or NEMA/IP sealed heads for exterior or hose-down areas and vandal-resistant housings where needed.
+• Wiring & environment: Limit run lengths to control voltage drop; specify damp/wet or NEMA/IP sealed heads for exterior or hose-down areas and tougher housings where needed.

 Remote Head Emergency Lights Collection